 Slumdog Millionaire (R)

-Fox Searchlight; IMDb; Rotten Tomatoes; TV Tropes; Wikipedia
+20th Century Studios; IMDb; Rotten Tomatoes; Searchlight; TV Tropes; Wikipedia

 Where to begin?
 Um, I should say that the star, Dev Patel, was in The Last Airbender (which of course has nothing to do with this movie).
 That came out a couple years after this, so I'd been interested in seeing this before that.
 Or... well, no, actually I'd been looking forward to that for a few years before it came out, so... whatever.
 The point is, when I heard the guy from this movie was gonna be in that movie, I wasn't sure if I should get around to watching this, his earlier film, before seeing him in that.
 But I decided I'd rather go into "The Last Airbender" with no preconceptions about the actor (even though I already had preconceptions about the character he played, since that movie was based on my favorite animated series ever).
 Anyway, now that I have seen "Slumdog Millionaire," I thought he was alot better in this than in "Airbender," though that just makes me want to rewatch the other movie... now that I know him from this.